NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

     the same time.
 Once a multireplica ``n3fit`` is implemented we can hyperoptimize without having to rely in the one-replica proxy without a loss of performance.

+From the fitting point of view, the implementation of the `k-folding` is done by setting to 0 all experimental data points and masking to 0 the respective predictions from the Neural Network.
+In the code this means that during the data reading phase ``n3fit`` also creates one mask per kfold per experiment to apply to the experimental data before compiling the Neural Network.
+Note that this is not a boolean mask dropping the points but rather just sets the data to 0.
+The reason for doing it in this way is to minimize the number of things that change when doing a hyperparameter scan with respect to a scan.

 Interpretation
 --------------

-While performing the hyperparameter scan we found that optimizing only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation chi2 and complex replica patterns.
+While performing the hyperparameter scan we found that optimizing only looking at the validation loss produced results which would usually be considered overfitted: very low training and validation :math:`\chi^2` and complex replica patterns.
 Thanks to the high performance of the ``n3fit`` procedure the usual cross-validation algorithm used in the NNPDF framework was not enough to prevent overlearning for all architectures.